Ryuseiken Battodo

 Sharpening

 I purchased some sharpening stones from Nihonzashi to try out.
 They have a fairly large selection of stones from 100 to 8000 grit.
 This is based on the Japanese grit system, and all the stones are from Japan I believe.
 I only purchased a 1000/6000 combo stone, and a 3000 grit one, which are better for maintenance not hard core repair.
 The Japanese grit system is not the same as the US one (quite different actually).
-There is a conversion chart that I saw somewhere but you will need to be careful… Continue
+There is a conversion chart that I saw somewhere but you will need to be… Continue

 Added by rawnshah on October 14, 2009 at 9:20am — No Comments